gchamp20/odcantoolkit/README.rst

-ODCanToolkit - Open Data Canada Toolkit
+odcantoolkit - Open Data Canada Toolkit
 =======================================

 Overview
 --------

-ODCanToolkit is a command line tool used to fetch datasets directly from `Canada's open data portal <http://open.canada.ca/>`__.
+odcantoolkit is a command line tool used to fetch datasets directly from `Canada's open data portal <http://open.canada.ca/>`__.
 The data is then converted to JSON format and can be loaded directly into a MongoDB database.